r10u3/lego_rc_ir_multitool/README.md

    - rpigpio (the 'r' prefix is there to distinguish it from the pigpio library when it's imported)

 #### f. <code>gpio_pin</code>
 PIN must be Hardware PWM.
-"The maximum [software] PWM output frequency is 8 KHz using writePWMFrequency(mypi, 12, 8000)."[^2] Lego uses 38KHz.
+"The maximum [software] PWM output frequency is 8 KHz using writePWMFrequency(mypi, 12, 8000)."[^2] LEGO uses 38KHz.
+As said above, this parameter is only used by PiIR and RPiGPIO, since LIRC and <code>ir-ctl</code> use the pin defined in <code>/boot/config.txt</code>.

 ### 2. Button Maps
 The keys are configured in the <code>maps/button_maps</code> folder.
 You can create your own button map, or not use one at all.
 The actions in the following table (and more extensively in the maps) give you an idea of how to form and pass the actions to the encoders so you can retrieve a keycode or scancode.